German Industrial Production Recovers In January

-BERLIN (dpa-AFX) - Germany's industrial production expanded in January, figures from Destatis showed on Friday.
+BERLIN (dpa-AFX) - Germany's industrial production rebounded at a faster than expected pace in January driven by intermediate and consumer goods output, figures from Destatis showed on Friday.

 Industrial production posted a monthly growth of 1.0 percent, in contrast to the 2.0 percent fall in December.
 Output was expected to climb 0.6 percent.